Geography of Toronto: Summer

 Boating around the Toronto Islands.
 Excursions to the islands are a popular summer activity in the city.

 Maximum temperatures typically range from 24 to 32 C with moderate to high humidity, proximity to Lake Ontario and the other lakes contribute to summer humidity but faraway sources like the Gulf of Mexico also factor in.
 The subtropical jet can move well north of the area in the midsummer, influenced largely by the strength and position of the Bermuda-Azores High and ridging over the North American continent, in some summers, it is a dominating influence.

 Lake effect cooling varies greatly depending on location within the city and strength and direction of localized winds, variation in water temperature and currents due to recent weather, the most pronounced effect on the Toronto Islands and also on the immediate lakeshore, such as in The Beaches and Scarborough Bluffs, hence the term "cooler by the lake".
 This is less of a factor in the west and northwest parts of the city.
 Temperatures over 32 C occur on average seven days each year (three consecutive days of such temperatures is defined as a heat wave, which occur in most summers but maximums rarely exceed 38 C, which last occurred on July 21, 2011).
 However, coupled with high humidity, the humidex value can rise well above 40 C during these heat events, creating great discomfort.
 Nighttime temperatures generally hover close to 20 C in the city but during hotter spells remain closer to 25 C. Summer heat episodes are usually broken by cooler, drier periods that can be brief.
+At Pearson Airport, the yearly maximum daily minimum temperature is 22.8 C, and the yearly maximum dew point is 24.0 C. Summer 1996 recorded the lowest yearly maximum temperature of 30.6 C at Pearson Airport, summer 1976 for the lowest yearly maximum daily minimum temperature of 18.3 C, and summer 1960 for the lowest yearly maximum dew point of 21.0 C.

 Thunderstorms are also a regular occurrence and can pop up quickly, especially west and north of the city in areas more prone to the "lake breeze front" or "lake breeze thunderstorms" phenomenon, in which intense, sharply defined squall lines develop quickly on summer afternoons inland, amplified by localized variation in wind patterns between the Great Lakes.
 These storms sometimes, but not always move into the city causing localized flooding resulting from downpours with high rainfall amounts, intense lightning but less often severe winds knocking down trees and power lines.